ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    The response payload includes a CBOR map with the following fields, whose CBOR labels are defined in {{trl-registry-parameters}}.

-   - 'diff-set': this field MUST include a CBOR array, containing L = min(SUB_U, MAX_DIFF_BATCH) diff entries, where SUB_U = min(NUM, SUB_SIZE), and SUB_SIZE is the number of series items in the collection following the series item X.
+   - 'diff_set': this field MUST include a CBOR array, containing L = min(SUB_U, MAX_DIFF_BATCH) diff entries, where SUB_U = min(NUM, SUB_SIZE), and SUB_SIZE is the number of series items in the collection following the series item X.

       That is, these are the L updates pertaining to the requester that immediately follow the series item X indicated as reference point.
 In particular, the CBOR array is populated as follows.